Aetopia/MCBEResolutionChanger/README.md

 [Debug]
 Enable_Debugging=0
 ```
-6. The MC_Width and MC_Height keys stores the height and width of your preferred MCBE Resolution.
+6. The MC_Width and MC_Height keys store the height and width of your preferred MCBE Resolution.
 You can use any resolution as long as your display supports it.
 Recommended Resolutions:
 1280x720 and 1600x900